Voidwaker/Voidwaker/README.md

 contact me:

-you could send me an email or dm me on diuscord or twitter:
+you could send me an email or dm me on discord or twitter:

 Email me: sigurdvaaler@hotmial.com